ibm-cloud-docs/activity-tracker/manage_events.md

 You can use this service to analyze data from archived files in COS.

-Once you have SQL Query running on IBM Cloud, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library, or write a serverless function by using {{site.data.keyword.openwhisk_short}}.
+Once you have SQL Query running on IBM Cloud, you can immediately start querying your data using the SQL Query user interface, programmatically by using either the REST API or the Python `ibmcloudsql` library.

 When you query events:
 * You must provision an instance of the {{site.data.keyword.sqlquery_short}} service.